stufflex/Sudoku/README.md

 The app does use third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Link to privacy policy of third party service providers used by the app:

 [Google Play Services](https://policies.google.com/privacy)
 [AdMob](https://support.google.com/admob/answer/6128543?hl=en)